All Episodes

 He's perfect.

-Bloggers, radio talk show hosts like the poisonous Rush Limbaugh, who calls the Senator Osama Obama.
+Bloggers, radio talk show hosts like the poisonous Rush Limbaugh, who calls the senator Osama Obama.

 And that is the point.

-This is beginning to stick out there, and the reason it's beginning to stick is because leftists and columnists and democrats, and apparently priests like Andrew Greeley, uh get their sources of information on me, not from me, but from websites whose primary purpose is to misquote, misrepresent, and ultimately dehumanize me.
+And the reason it's beginning to stick is because leftists and columnists and Democrats and apparently priests like Andrew Greeley get their sources of information on me, not from me, but from websites whose primary purpose is to misquote, misrepresent, and ultimately dehumanize me.

 So, Mr. Greeley, Father Greeley, I hope you have been contacted.